telerik/fiddler-everywhere-docs/security.md

         ~\.fiddler\<unique-fiddler-user-GUID>\Snapshots
         ```

 - The **.fiddler** folder will continue to exist even when the Fiddler Everywhere application is uninstalled.
 Any previously saved sessions will be available on the host machine until they are explicitly removed.
-Explicitly removing the **.fiddler** folder permanently removes all previously saved sessions (the SAZ files in the Snapshots GUID folders) so consider keeping them in the cloud as a backup option before clearing the folder.
+Explicitly removing the **.fiddler** folder removes all previously saved sessions (the SAZ files in the Snapshots GUID folders) permanently.
+Consider keeping them in the Fiddler cloud as a backup option before clearing the folder.

 - Other users can open any unprotected SAZ file at any time - all they need is access to the SAZ file.
 Consider using **password protection** for your captured traffic to add 256-bit AES encryption to the saved SAZ files and prevent unauthorized access to sensitive data.
 Fiddler Everywhere provides several options to add password protection for your sessions: